appwrite/.github/CONTRIBUTING.md

 # Contributing

 We would ❤️ for you to contribute to Appwrite and help make it better!
 We want contributing to Appwrite to be fun, enjoyable, and educational for anyone and everyone.
-All contributions are welcome, including issues, new docs as well as updates and tweaks, blog posts, workshops, and more.
+All contributions, including issues, new docs, updated docs, blog posts, workshops, and more, are welcome.

 ## How to Start?

-If you are worried or don’t know where to start, check out our next section explaining what kind of help is needed and where you can get involved.
+If you are worried or need help figuring out where to start, check out our next section explaining what kind of help is needed and where you can get involved.
 You can reach out with questions on our [Discord](https://discord.gg/GSeTUeA) server.
-You can also submit an issue and a maintainer can guide you!
+You can also submit an issue, and a maintainer can guide you!

 ## Code of Conduct